Elon Musk's Dogecoin-Themed Easter Not Enough To Buoy Coin - Benzinga

 Doge Around The Web

-Dogecoin bull and Tesla Inc TSLA CEO Elon Musk shared a photo of a Shiba Inu dog dressed up as the Easter bunny.
+Dogecoin bull Musk shared a photo of a Shiba Inu dog, supposedly his pet Floki, dressed up as the Easter bunny.
+Dogecoin-themed easter eggs also featured in the photo.

 Happy Easter! pic.twitter.com/3gBFlrPOQO— Elon Musk (@elonmusk) April 17, 2022